knipknap/stocklist/README.md

 decisions in production, there is something wrong with you.
 Use it on your own risk.

-This is a personal experiment only.
+This project is purely experimental.
 The repo contains functions I use for stock data collection and analysis.

-Data sources are all completely free, no sign up required:
-- NASDAQ symbol directory
-- Yahoo finance (web scraping, no API)
-- Financial Modelling Prep API (to collect a rating for each stock)

-## Requirements

-You'll need Python 3 with the modules listed in requirements.txt.

 ## Supported Operations